amkram/shusher/usher-port/README.md

 # UShER WebAssembly Port

 This directory contains modifications and build scripts to compile UShER to WebAssembly.
 All of the below steps are performed in `installUbuntuWeb.sh`.
-See <a href="../README.md">here</a> for details on compiling UShER to WebAssembly.

 Most files in this directory are auto-update upon changes to the main UShER code base. `installUbuntuWeb.sh` the steps necessary to compile UShER to WebAssembly.